schollz/howmanypeoplearearound/README.md

 requests.
 Possible uses of *howmanypeoplearearound* include: monitoring foot traffic in your house with Raspberry Pis, seeing if your roommates are home, etc.

-Tested on Linux (Raspbian and Ubuntu) and macOS.
+Tested on Linux (Raspbian and Ubuntu) and Mac OS X.

 ### **It may be illegal** to monitor networks for MAC addresses, especially on networks that *you do not own*.
 Please check your country's laws (for US [Section 18 U.S. Code § 2511](https://www.law.cornell.edu/uscode/text/18/2511)) - [discussion](https://github.com/schollz/howmanypeoplearearound/issues/4).